 achieve this; it is an advantage, but it's a minor one.

-your most important keywords appear in the title, description or URL.
+important keywords are in the description and title!
 Work them into the text in a

 natural way -- a list of keywords isn't acceptable!
 Because your title will often

 get edited, make sure the really crucial keywords are in the description.
 And if you can

 get a domain name that has your major keywords in it, even better, because they can't edit